xi/apca-introduction/analysis.md

 Next, 0.05 is added to both values to account for ambient light that is reflected on the screen (flare).
 Since we are in the domain of physical light, we can just add these values.
-0.05 mean that we assume that the flare amounts to 5% of the white of the screen.[^2]
+0.05 means that we assume that the flare amounts to 5% of the white of the screen.[^2]

 Then the Weber contrast is calculated.
 Note that `(Y1 - Y2) / Y2` is the same